Edu4Chip/Didactic-SoC/fpga/debug/doc/user-guide.md

 - `reset_uart` — initialises the UART peripheral for 57600 baud (FPGA 25 MHz).
   Run this if the UART was not initialised by a loaded program.

 ---

+### Disassembly *(tab)*

+Shows the disassembled program with a PC marker and click-to-toggle breakpoints.
+A compact call-stack list sits above the instruction table.

+**How the view is populated:**

+- When an ELF is loaded the entire binary is disassembled once using `riscv32-unknown-elf-objdump` and cached.
+The cache is reused on every subsequent halt or step with no additional target communication.
+- The view **never updates while the target is running** — it is a passive display that refreshes only on halt, step, and reset.

+**PC marker and scroll:**

+- The current PC row is highlighted in blue and marked `▶` in the gutter.
+- After halt or step the view scrolls to the PC row automatically.

+**Breakpoints:**

+- Click the gutter column (`▶`/`●` column) on any instruction row to toggle a software breakpoint at that address.
+- Active breakpoints are marked `●` (red).
+An address that is both the current PC and a breakpoint shows `⊙`.
+- Breakpoints are implemented by patching `C.EBREAK` (`0x9002`) into instruction memory via `monitor mww`.
+They are not GDB software breakpoints and do not appear in GDB's breakpoint list.

+**Call stack:**

+- The stack list above the table shows the backtrace when the target is halted.
+  Clicking a frame navigates the disassembly to that frame's address.

+---